SciBorgs/SciGuides/projects/jv-robotics/Day 1/Setup.md

 ```
 git config --global credential.helper wincred
 ```
-## Farewell

-That is all!
+>That is all!
 Farewell young aspiring Sciborgs programmer!
 Head on to **Day 2** if you'd like.